A waterlogged California is bracing for yet another atmospheric river

 Atmospheric rivers form when a long channel of wind transports water vapor from the tropics, and they produce heavy rain or snow when they make landfall.

-As of Sunday afternoon, about 13,000 California customers were without power, according to the outage tracking site PowerOutage.us — down from 37,000 Saturday afternoon.
+As of late Sunday evening, about 18,000 California customers were without power, according to the outage tracking site PowerOutage.us — down from 37,000 Saturday afternoon.

 The outages are concentrated in hard-hit Monterey County, which saw about 13 inches of rain and the devastating Pajaro levee breach.
 The Bay Area in northern California was hit with about 10 inches of rain.